harsha88888/keylogger-sample-harsha/README.md

 pip install -r requirements.txt
 ▶️ How to Run
 (use python name of file.py)
+windows+r and change to its respective directory and start running.
 ⚠️ Only run on your own system in a controlled or test environment.
 Do not run on others' devices without consent.

 ✅ Clone or Download the repository: